 The city spared the destruction during the Great Jewish revolt against the Romans since it refused to take part in the revolt; it surrendered and opened its gates (66AD).
 This angered the fellow rebelling Galileans, since instead to lead the revolt this central city decided to save itself.

-After the 2nd Jewish revolt (Bar-Kochva 132-135 AD) the city transferred changed its name to Deocaesarea (=city of Zeus and Caesar) and was ruled by pagans until the 3rd C. It is unknown what was their stand or fate in this revolt, but it caused the change of the city's leadership for almost 200 years.
+After the 2nd Jewish revolt (Bar-Kochva 132-135 AD) the city transferred changed its name to Deocaesarea (=city of Zeus and Caesar) and was ruled by pagans until the 3rd century.
+It is unknown what was their stand or fate in this revolt, but it caused the change of the city’s leadership for almost 200 years.

 All Roman Roads lead to … Sepphoris